 Results and discussion:

-We consider, first, a correction involving measurement of this experiment's independent variable, the density of deposited energy.
-Due to the small (100 nm) sample thickness and loose packing of the MgO nanoparticles in a polymer binder, a significant portion of high-energy Auger electrons and photoelectrons created in the sample necessarily escaped to the surrounding low-Z substrate and surrounding binder, causing a reduction in the density of deposited, versus absorbed, energy. (cite HEF paper and others) This effect is illustrated in Fig 1, and was quantified and accounted for using an electron transport simulation with the Monte Carlo code PENELOPE.
+First, in figure 1, we show the intensity of the MgO 200 peak as a function of energy deposited per MgO unit cell.
+The ~15% scatter in the observed scattering intensity upon increasing excitation is explained as being due to variations in MgO nanoparticle content across different regions of the sample.
+Consequently, our first result is clear: the MgO nanoparticles remained substantially, and possible completely, crystalline for the duration of the XFEL pulse.
+There is no evidence for ‘Bragg gating’ or other self-limiting diffraction signals that are known to be important in the context of macromolecular crystallography at XFELs.[cites]

+Here, the fact that the MgO nanoparticles are still crystalline allows us to interpret our observed high-intensity XRD patterns using methods of traditional solid-state physics (discussed in section II.C, above), modified to account for the varying degree of ionization as a function of the deposited energy per unit cell.
+One should then note that of the three lowest-angle Bragg peaks, in order the (200), (111) and (220), there are significant differences in their expected changes due to ionization of the two species in the unit cell (discuss Mg versus O ionization )

+Somewhere in paragraphs below, need to mention absence of deBye Waller effect further emphasizes crystalline nature: Increasing MgO is wildly contrary to disorder…

 In Fig. 4 we plot the experimental intensity of the three lowest-order Bragg peaks of MgO as a function of incident flux density (together with curves for several models, which will be discussed below).
 For each Bragg peak, the entire curve is normalized to the intensity of the “cold” (lowest-flux density) dataset and each individual data point is normalized to the 200 peak intensity for the corresponding flux density.
 Displayed error bars are estimated systematic errors due to background subtraction and peak integration; counting statistics-derived errors are negligible.
 The most salient feature is a 20% rise in the relative intensity of the 111 peak between the lowest and highest flux densities.
 In contrast, the relative intensity of the 220 peak has small fluctuations but does not display a monotonic progression..